grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 - the [MapUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/MapUI.h) class establishes a mapping beween UI items and their labels or paths, and offers a `setParamValue/getParamValue` API to set and get their values.
 It uses an helper [PathBuilder](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/PathBuilder.h) class to create complete pathnames to the final items in the UI hierarchy
 - the extended [APIUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/APIUI.h) offers `setParamValue/getParamValue` API similar to `MapUI`, with additional methods to deal with accelerometer/gyroscope kind of metadata
 - the [MetaDataUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/MetaDataUI.h) class decodes all currently supported metadata and can be used to retrieve their values
-- the [JSONUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/JSONUI.h) class allows to generate the JSON description of a given DSP
+- the [JSONUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/JSONUI.h) class allows us to generate the JSON description of a given DSP
-- the [FUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/FUI.h) class allows to save and restore the parameters state as a text file
+- the [FUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/FUI.h) class allows us to save and restore the parameters state as a text file
-- the [SoundUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/SoundUI.h) class with the associated [Soundfile](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/Soundfile.h) class is used to implement the language `soundfile` primitive, and load the described audio resources (typically audio files), by using different concrete implementations, either using [libsndfile](http://www.mega-nerd.com/libsndfile/) (with the [LibsndfileReader.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/LibsndfileReader.h) file), or [JUCE](https://juce.com) (with the [JuceReader](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/JuceReader.h) file).
+- the [SoundUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/SoundUI.h) class with the associated [Soundfile](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/Soundfile.h) class is used to implement the `soundfile` primitive, and load the described audio resources (typically audio files), by using different concrete implementations, either using [libsndfile](http://www.mega-nerd.com/libsndfile/) (with the [LibsndfileReader.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/LibsndfileReader.h) file), or [JUCE](https://juce.com) (with the [JuceReader](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/JuceReader.h) file).
 A new audio file loader can possibly be written by subclassing the `SoundfileReader` class.
 A pure memory reader could be implemented for instance to load wavetables to be used as the`soundfile` URL list.
 Look at the template [MemoryReader](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/MemoryReader.h) class, as an example to be completed.

-#### Multi-Controller and Synchronisation
+#### Multi-Controller and Synchronization

 A given DSP can perfectly be controlled by  several UI classes at the same time, and they will all read and write the same DSP control memory zones.
 Here is an example of code using a GUI using `GTKUI` architecture, as well as OSC control using `OSCUI`: